-Even though most of us are under the age of 25, that's no reason not to think about anti-aging now.
-Take a look at all these beautiful women who look amazing at age 40 and above - Demi Moore, Kim Cattrall, Sarah Jessica Parker, and Halle Berry.
-One of the ways they look so fab (aside from great genes) is because they started taking care of their skin at an early age.
+Even though most of us are under the age of 25, that’s no reason not to think about anti-aging now.
+Take a look at all these beautiful women who look amazing at age 40 and above — Jennifer Lopez, Sarah Jessica Parker, and Halle Berry are just a few.
+One of the ways they look so fab (okay, aside from great genes and access to the best dermatologists) is because they started taking care of their skin at an early age.

 Here’s a guide to anti-aging skincare, and all the things you can do now to prevent skin aging in the future!

 What causes skin aging?